What is an allergy?

-An allergic reaction can cause a wide variety of symptoms, which can range in severity from very mild to life threatening.
-Symptoms of allergy can include; rash, itch, tingling, nasal irritation, sneezing, swelling, breathing difficulties, nausea & vomiting, upper abdominal pain, difficulty swallowing, feeling lightheaded or dizzy.
+An allergic reaction can cause a wide variety of symptoms, which can range in severity from very mild to life-threatening.
+Symptoms of an allergy can include; rash, itch, tingling, nasal irritation, sneezing, swelling, breathing difficulties, nausea & vomiting, upper abdominal pain, difficulty swallowing, feeling lightheaded or dizzy.

 Why do people get Allergies?

 Unfortunately, our understanding of why people develop allergies and how these allergies can change throughout life is not complete.
 However, there are some known risk factors.
 Allergies can run in families indicating there is a strong genetic component for some people.
 They are also more common in individuals who suffer from other allergy-related conditions such as; asthma, eczema & hayfever.
 It is apparent that allergies are becoming more common, particularly for people growing up in cities and the industrialized world.
 Whilst there are various theories as to why this is, the exact reason remains subject to debate.